What is bankruptcy?

-Title 11 of the U.S. Code establishes and sets the guidelines for bankruptcy procedure.
-There are various types of bankruptcy outlined in Title 11, and debtors are eligible for certain forms of bankruptcy based on their financial situation, their type of business (in the case of a business bankruptcy) and other factors.
-The court appoints a trustee who oversees the bankruptcy proceedings.
+There are various types of bankruptcy, and debtors are eligible for certain forms of bankruptcy based on their financial situation, their type of business (in the case of a business bankruptcy) and other factors.
+In all cases, the bankruptcy court appoints a trustee to oversee the bankruptcy proceedings.

 A bankruptcy may be voluntary or involuntary.
-A voluntary bankruptcy is one the debtor initiates; an involuntary bankruptcy is one the creditors initiate.
-In an involuntary bankruptcy, the debtor may contest the bankruptcy petition.
+A voluntary bankruptcy (the most common form) is initiated by the debtor; a creditor initiates an involuntary bankruptcy.
+A debtor may contest an involuntary bankruptcy petition.

-As soon as you file a bankruptcy petition, the court issues an automatic stay, which is a legal action that prevents creditors from pursuing collection activities or legal actions against you in an effort to collect debt.
-If the creditor has seized funds after the petition was filed, in many cases, those funds must be returned.
-Your bankruptcy attorney will explain legal actions that will be taken to recover these funds.
+As soon as you file a bankruptcy petition, the court issues an automatic stay, a legal action that prevents creditors from pursuing collection activities or legal actions against you in an effort to collect debt.
+In most instances, if the creditor obtained payment of any funds after the petition was filed, those funds must be returned and become available to all creditors through the bankruptcy process.

 You usually don’t have to worry about your employer finding out about your bankruptcy unless your employer is one of your creditors or your wages are no longer being garnished, in which case your employer may follow up to learn why the garnishment ceased.